 Click on a book cover below to read a synopsis and excerpt

-The extraordinary thing about these books is that Peter not only created the characters and wrote all the texts using facilitated communication, but also drew and coloured all of the stunning illustrations in collaboration with graphic designer Mitch Palmer.
+The extraordinary thing about these books is that Peter not only created the characters and wrote all the texts using facilitated communication, but also drew and coloured all of the stunning illustrations in collaboration with his graphic designers, Mitch Palmer (who worked on the first four Josh books) and his new designer, Alex Sweet.

 “I use Facilitated Communication to write my stories down,” says Peter.
 “I tap out my words with a communication board that has the same layout as a computer keyboard, and my facilitator writes my words down.
 The stories are ‘facilitated’ and recorded by good friends, family or workers that I have with me at the time the stories flow.
 There are many different hands that I hold, and these people help me in other areas of my life too.”